alejoalvarez/java/Java Core/20 - Exceptions.md

 ## throws

-is used to declare an exception.
-It gives an information to the programmer that there may occur an exception so it is better for the programmer to provide the exception handling code so that normal flow can be maintained.
+- Is used to declare an exception.
+- It gives an information to the programmer that there may occur an exception so it is better for the programmer to provide the exception handling code so that normal flow can be maintained.

-Exception Handling is mainly used to handle the checked exceptions.
-If there occurs any unchecked exception such as NullPointerException, it is programmers fault that he is not performing check up before the code being used.
+- Exception Handling is mainly used to handle the checked exceptions.

 **Which exception should be declared**

 Answer => checked exception only, because:

 - unchecked Exception: under your control so correct your code.